nfc-id/amparoid-sdk-docs/content/docs/android/_index.md

 ---
-title: "Guides"
+title: "Android SDK"
-description: ""
+description: "This section describes how to implement the Amparo ID Android SDK in your app."
-summary: ""
+summary: "This section describes how to implement the Amparo ID Android SDK"
 date: 2023-09-07T16:06:50+02:00
 lastmod: 2023-09-07T16:06:50+02:00
 draft: false